 Even though you may live in another State or even another country, you can still have an arrest sealed or expunged so long as you qualify.
 Florida visitors can take advantage of the same laws as Florida residents.
 Although people try to do this themselves, attempting to do this from a distance can be daunting.

-Lawyers can handle everything today with email, phone, text, and skype technology.
-I have built my practice around the use of technology to make it as easy for my clients as possible.
-My clients only have to do four things, obtain a copy of their fingerprints from a law enforcement agency and notarize 3 documents.
-We take care of everything else.
+I have been doing this for over 20 years.
+We handle everything today with email, phone, text, and skype technology.
+We have built our practice around the use of technology to make it as easy for our clients as possible.

 Will You Have to Travel Back to Florida

 People who live out-of-state rarely have to return to Florida to complete this process.
-In the last 20 years, I have never had to have someone travel from outside of Florida.
+In the last 20 years, we have never had to have someone travel from outside of Florida.
 That does not mean it will never happen.
 If the Court requires a hearing and your presence, then arrangements will have to be made.
-Of course, all f that would be told to you well in advance.

 Will The Distance Cause Unnecessary Delays

 As noted above, the use of technology mitigates any delays due to distance.
-The only possible slow-down may occur due to postal services when you return the originals (fingerprints and three notarized documents).
+Our experience also reduces most delays.

 How Much Will It Cost